 - Support the development of decision-making skills and an understanding of how to have a greater influence on their environments

-- Enable students to have greater access to increase their community inclusion, support emotional, social and cultural wellbeing engage to meet their sensory needs and develop self-regulation skills
+- Enable students to have greater access to their community to improve their social, emotional and wellbeing, helping them to develop self-regulation skills and meet their sensory needs

 - Development of cognitive skills, such as memory and an awareness of cause and effect